-Renewing your medical coverage plan is usually an annual affair.
-But instead of just blindly signing away another year’s worth, it might be good to evaluate if your current coverage is the best option for you and your family.
+Renewing your medical plan is usually an annual affair.
+But instead of just blindly signing away another year’s worth, it’s good to evaluate if your current coverage is the best option for you and your family.
 Here, Pacific Prime Singapore shares some helpful tips about what to look out for when renewing health insurance in Singapore.

 How does the renewal process work?

 You should receive a notice in the mail before the expiry date of your current policy.
 This is to give you a heads up that you need to renew your coverage if you want to continue having access to health insurance benefits in Singapore.
 It’s at this point that you can either accept another annual contract with your current insurer or switch to another one.
 Even if you’re pretty satisfied with your current provider, it still pays to check out the market.